morganlyle/Impulse/journals/Adrian_bun_log.md

 Journal Entry:

                 It's the last bit of stress before turn in.
 Cleaning up our code, making sure there are no strange comments left in stuff.
+        There really isn't all that much left to do and that makes me kind of sad

 August 4th, 2022